iWriteGigs

 B Fructose 1,6-bisphosphatase is one of the enzymes of the pathway.

-C It results in synthesis of NADH.
+C It results in net synthesis of ATP.

 D It is an endergonic process.